- Cold calling is dead

 Are you ready to Dig Deep?

-Obviously the image / flow chart above is a bit tongue-in-cheek but after being in sales for decades and working with thousands of sales people around the world, you and I know that it does hit a little too close to home because it's based in truth.
+Obviously, the image/flow chart above is a bit tongue-in-cheek but after being in sales for decades and working with thousands of salespeople around the world, you and I know that it does hit a little too close to home because it's based on truth.

 When you're hungry, desperate, and behind the 8-ball and jump into prospecting with no plan and looking at prospects as "marks to close" instead of humans to help you're in for a long and bumpy road.